Provable Differentially Private Computation of the Cross-Attention Mechanism: One-Dimensional Weighted Distance Query

-\section{One-Dimensional Weighted \texorpdfstring{$\ell_1$}{} Distance Query}
+\section{One-Dimensional Weighted \texorpdfstring{$\ell_p^p$}{} Distance Query}

-In this section, we generalize the algorithms in \cite{blm+24} to weighted distance.
-Here, we compute the problem of one-dimensional weighted $\ell_1$ distance query i.e. $\sum_{i \in [n]} w_i |y - x_i|$ for a given query $y \in [0,R]$, weights $w \in [-R_w,R_w]^n$ and dataset $X \subset [0,R]$ and $n=|X|$.
-In Section~\ref{sec:1d_l1:runtime}, we analyze the runtime of our algorithm.
-In Section~\ref{sec:1d_l1:dp_accuracy}, we analyze the DP and accuracy of our algorithm.
-In Section~\ref{sec:weighted:1d_data_structure}, we give the theorem for our \textsc{DPTreeDistance} data structure.
+In this section, we generalize the algorithms in \cite{blm+24} and \cite{lhr+24} to weighted distance.
+Here, we compute the problem of one-dimensional weighted $\ell_p^p$ distance query i.e. $\sum_{i \in [n]} w_i |y - x_i|$ for a given query $y \in [0,R]$, weights $w \in [-R_w,R_w]^n$ and dataset $X \subset [0,R]$ and $n=|X|$.
+In this section, we give the theorem for our \textsc{DPTreeDistance} data structure.